Brian Moorman

 Brian Donald Moorman (born February 5, 1976) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Pittsburg State Gorillas, and was signed by the Seattle Seahawks as an undrafted free agent after the 1999 NFL draft.

 He played for the Buffalo Bills from 2001 to 2012, to which he returned after a one-year absence in 2013.
 He also played for the Dallas Cowboys in 2012, and was a member of the Pittsburgh Steelers during the offseason prior to 2013, but was waived during the preseason.
 Moorman is a two-time Pro Bowl selection and was voted to the Buffalo Bills 50th Anniversary Team and the NFL 2000s All-Decade Team.

 He is the founder of the P.U.N.T.
 Foundation, which supports children in Western New York who face life-threatening illnesses.

 Early life

 At Sedgwick High School in Sedgwick, Kansas, Moorman lettered in football, track, and basketball.
-In track, he was a three-time state hurdle champion and received all-state honors in Football and Baseball.
+In track, he was a three-time state hurdle champion and received all-state honors in Football and Basketball.